la mère porteuse

 If all goes according to plan, we will hold title to twenty-one acres of vines by the end of March.
 For now, there is nothing for a future caretaker to do but to trust and wait; I must relax, letting my wife bring those grapes to term.
 The needy vines will be here soon enough, hungry, crying to be held (pruned), changed (harvested), and fed a careful and regular measure of minerals--at which point I will be left with one exhausted partner, moaning about how the past two trimesters have wreaked havoc on his once lithe body: "Oh, my chapped hands!
 Oh, my aching back."
 And I'll shake my head and think to myself, Oh, women!

-Update: 1n 2012 Jean-Marc adopted some olive trees... and is now caring for them and planting more vines at Mas des Brun, near his beloved Mediterranean Sea.
-Read his journal here.
+Update: 1n 2012 Jean-Marc adopted some olive trees... and planted vines at Mas des Brun, near his beloved Mediterranean Sea.
+Read our memoir, The Lost Gardens, for the whole story.

 avoir mal au dos = to have a backache; avoir mal au dos = to have a backache; la mère porteuse (f) = surrogate mother